|

 he had imposed on them.
 And she was right.
 The vast majority of the people

-a little shorter for the females - with pale blue faces and dark blue
+the males, a little shorter for the females - with pale blue faces and

-hair.
+dark blue hair.
 They all dressed in a sort of uniform of blue boiler suits.
-They

-all seemed to have a 'busy' look on their faces as if they had tasks to
+They all had a ‘busy’ look on their faces as if they had tasks

 And then there were the Humans in the sense his human friends would recognise.